vessels-tech/our-water/readme.md

 ### ow_client

+#### Functionality

+- save readings for a resource
+- display groups on the map
+- group together resources when zoomed out
+- add and remove favourites not working
+- map markers not on map
+- register a new resource

 #### Design:

+- figure out detail screen design
 - figure out how to nicely display random IDs

-- figure out detail screen design
+#### Other:

+- hide search 'x' when not editing search bar
 - translations
 - fix glitchy maps, drag end event
 - improve search to use more than just ids
-- fix navigation issues

 ### ow_firebase